Deferred Cyclotomic Representation for Stable and Exact Evaluation of q-Hypergeometric Series: Universal Field Projections

 \paragraph*{1.
 Root-of-unity evaluation.} Let $q = \exp(i\pi/h)$, so that $q^2 = \exp(2\pi i / h)$ is a primitive $h$-th root of unity.
 Physically, evaluating quantum recoupling coefficients at a root of unity corresponds to introducing a non-zero cosmological constant $\Lambda \propto 1/h$ into the gravitational path integral, yielding a semiclassical limit governed by curved geometries \cite{pranzetti2014turaev,Haggard:2014xoa,Haggard:2015yda,bonzom2014deformed}.
 Such $q$-deformations are also deeply tied to the invariance of topological state sums under coarse-graining \cite{Livine:2016vhl,Dittrich:2011zh,Asante:2022dnj,Livine:2013gna}.

 In this regime, the cyclotomic polynomials satisfy

 Thus, the vanishing locus is supported on a single cyclotomic index.
-Any cyclotomic monomial containing a factor $\Phi_h(q^2)$ with positive exponent vanishes identically, while a negative exponent produces a pole.
-This leads to immediate simplifications, since contributions can be identified and eliminated early in evaluation, allowing early termination in the evaluation of individual summands.
-Notably, despite the presence of arbitrarily large indices $d$ in the deferred cyclotomic representation, only the single index $d = h$ governs singular behaviour upon specialization.
+Any cyclotomic monomial with an exponent $e_h > 0$ evaluates to zero.
+This leads to immediate simplifications, since contributions can be identified and eliminated early, allowing early termination in the evaluation of individual summands.
+Conversely, monomials with $e_h < 0$ would manifest as poles under this projection.
+However, such poles do not appear in physically admissible amplitudes.
+The geometric triangle inequalities and quantum admissibility constraints inherently guarantee that all cyclotomic denominators in the update sequence $\{\mathcal{R}_z\}$ are fully canceled by corresponding numerators at the singular index $h$.
+Therefore, the projection map $\Pi_{\mathbb{K}}$ remains well-defined on the admissible subring generated by the DCR.

+Thus, despite the presence of arbitrarily large indices $d$ in the deferred cyclotomic representation, only the single index $d = h$ governs singular behaviour upon specialization.
 This sharply reduces the number of nonzero terms and is particularly effective in the computation of Turaev--Viro type invariants and exact finite-group spin foams.

 \paragraph*{2.
 Exact algebraic projection.} For symbolic evaluation, one may take $\mathbb{K} = \Q(\zeta_{2h})$, the cyclotomic number field generated by a primitive root $\zeta_{2h}$.
 The projection

 is then computed using exact arithmetic.
 Because cancellations between numerator and denominator are resolved at the level of exponent vectors, the projection avoids intermediate polynomial division and reduces reliance on expensive greatest common divisor computations.
 As a result, it is well suited for implementations in computer algebra systems such as \texttt{Nemo.jl} \cite{fieker2017nemo}.